Jean-Baptiste-Auguste de Villoutreix

 He was born in Flavignac in the Limousin region of France, a member of the Villoutreix de Faye family who derived their name from the Castle "Faye" in the parish of Flavignac (Haute-Vienne).

 He was appointed Bishop of Oloron on 18 July 1783, and was consecrated as a bishop on 17 August 1783 by the Archbishop of Toulouse, Étienne Charles de Loménie de Brienne.

-A keen scholar, he wrote in Occitan, French and Basque, and his written works include:
+He wrote in Occitan, French and Basque, and his written works include: